EOSullivanBerlin/CV/README.md

 Agile was a completely new concept to me starting Makers - I am a new convert.
 I want to work in a company that believes in and implements these methodologies.

 ## Why did I become a programer
 I have always been interested in science and technology .
 At the age of sixteen I won second place for Biology in the BT Irish Young Scientist Award.
 I designed and conducted a population study of mosquitos in the marshes around my house (I was a strange child).
-I went on to study Microbiology in University where I had some of the best experiences of my life tinkering with microbe genes.
+I went on to study Microbiology in University where I had a great time tinkering with microbe genes.
 Perhaps it was the way undergraduates are taught but I felt that my creative side was being over-looked.

 To remedy this I pursued a career in film.
-I learned a great deal about how to communicate ideas through storytelling.
+Where I learned a great deal about how to communicate ideas through storytelling.
 However, over time I realised that I missed the challenge of solving novel problems.
 Luckily, this Goldilocks tale has a happy ending because I discovered coding which excites both hemispheres of my brain.

 ## Education
 Makers Academy (July 2017 to September 2017)